barumau/PanGlobish/eng/301_idea_of_Panglobish.md

 ## Minimalism?

-One of the goals of Panglobish is to have less words to be memorized than English and other natural languages, but it's not meant to be minimal.
+One of the goals of Panglo is to have less words to be memorized than English and other natural languages, but it's not meant to be minimal.